glebtv/markdown_to_slate/README.md

 Markdown to SlateJS editor state converter in golang

-Current state: proof-of-concept (not working)
+Current state: prototype (most stuff works, has some problems)

 https://slatejs.org/